I talk a lot about blogging. A lot.

 By sticking with your consistent blogging efforts, and sharing your advice, you will build trust and authority for your topic of choice.
 This works whether you are selling guitar lessons, makeup tutorials, or physical products.

 Second, the technical reason, search engines like Google reward sites that post high-quality, original, and consistent content.

 Since so many brands know this, they start off really strong.
 They share excellent content that is original (meaning it is not copied and pasted from some other source).
 But they are not committed to it.
 So, after a few weeks, their posts are less consistent and eventually stop.

 So those search engines watch to see how long you will stick it out, again, that tipping point is generally between 3-6 months.

-NOTE: There are things you can do to shorten this schedule, but those are advanced topics that I share within my paid clients and mastery classes.
+NOTE: There are things you can do to shorten this schedule, but those are advanced topics that I share with my paid clients and mastery classes.

-The point is, commit to 3-6 months before deciding to quit.
+The point is to commit to 3-6 months before deciding to quit.
 The rewards will blow your mind when you reach that point of search engines dumping tons of new traffic your way.

 You’ve made it through the toughest part!